guchan-fout/JS-Maps-Training/README.md

 Since I am new to JavaScript, so I chose to make a JS based demo.
 It's a map to show Japan covid-19 quasi-emergency prefectures.

+* quasi-emergency is OUT-OF-TIME, this is just for training not real data!

 > refered :https://docs.mapbox.com/help/tutorials/choropleth-studio-gl-pt-1/
 ## What I did